-Half Moon Bay Terrace groundwater basin is located on the northern San Mateo coast.
-Many creeks flow through the basin to the Pacific Ocean, including San Vincente (Figure 2-9) Purisima, and Lobitos Creeks.
+San Vincente (Figure 2-9) Purisima, and Lobitos Creeks.
 Most precipitation occurs as rain during the winter and spring.
 Summer is generally dry, but regional fog helps cool the atmosphere, reduces evapotranspiration, and provides moisture to plants.
 For areas of higher elevation, direct precipitation is largely responsible for groundwater recharge.
 For lower elevations, most recharge occurs from local streams.
 Overall groundwater level has been stable since 1989 when the study first began, although groundwater depths fluctuate and are greatest during the summer.
-This groundwater is used for the Half Moon Bay Airport and Pillar Point Marsh area, estimated at about 1,300 acre feet per year (AFY).
-Groundwater pumping in the Airport subbasin was estimated at 513 AFY, and average inflow was estimated at approximately 2,780 AFY which equaled average outflow.
+The estimated usable groundwater in storage for the Half Moon Bay Airport and Pillar Point Marsh area is estimated at about 1,300 acre feet per year (AFY).
+Groundwater pumping in the Airport subbasin, a sub-area of the Half Moon Bay Terrace groundwater basin, was estimated at 513 AFY, and average inflow was estimated at 2,780 AFY which equaled average outflow.
 The basin is in long term hydrologic balance.
 Groundwater in the northern part of the Basin is high in iron and manganese, and total suspended solids values average 283 mg/l.
 There is no indication within the basin that sea water intrusion has developed.
 Water agencies present in Half Moon Bay Terrace include the Coastside County Water District and the Montara Water and Sanitary District (DWR 2014b).
-Half Moon Bay provides water to residences and businesses in two major areas of San Francisco Coastal watershed, and contributes about 1,300 acre feet of potable water.
+Half Moon Bay provides water to residences and businesses in two major areas of San Francisco Coastal watershed, and contributes about 1,300 acre feet per year of potable water.